Campus Sex Crimes Prevention

 There are three levels of risk, based on an offender’s risk of re-offending: Level 1 (low) , Level 2 (moderate), and Level 3 (high).
 As a general rule, the sentencing court will determine an offender’s risk level at the time of sentence (in probation cases) or when the offender is released from custody (in jail or prison cases).
 All sex offenders must register annually for a period of at least 10 years.
 Offenders who are classified as “high risk” (Level 3) must register for life unless judicially relieved of that obligation and also must personally verify their address with local law enforcement every 90 days.

 In limited circumstances, the College may choose to notify the College community regarding Level 2 or Level 3 sex offenders on campus.
-Campus Safety is prohibited by law from disclosing information regarding Level 1 sex offenders.
+Campus Police are prohibited by law from disclosing information regarding Level 1 sex offenders.

 |Darnell T. Dye||Student||level 2|

 |Matthew J. Klink||Student||level 2|

 No notifications at this time